-It’s a game of driving high, quality yields from every square metre to meet consumer demand and maximise your ROI.
+It’s a game of driving high, quality yields from every square metre to meet consumer demand and maximise return on investment.

-Which structure should I use when growing tomatoes?
+Which structure should I use when producing tomatoes?

-Glasshouse structures are suitable for commercial production of tomatoes in mild to cold climates (heavy snow load) and require high investments.
-Poly houses are suitable for diverse climatic conditions, and net-houses will be more suitable for dry or hotter climate conditions (non-rainy climates).
+Glasshouse structures are suitable for commercial production of tomatoes in mild to cold climates (heavy snow load) and require high investment.
+Poly houses are suitable for diverse climatic conditions, and net houses will be more suitable for dry or hotter climate conditions (non-rainy climates).

-What is the average yield for different greenhouse structures and technologies, assuming climate conditions are optimal?
+What is the average yield with different greenhouse structures and technologies, assuming climate conditions are optimal?

 What is the growth cycle of greenhouse tomatoes?

-How do the EC and pH affect my greenhouse tomatoes?
+How do EC and pH affect my greenhouse tomatoes?

 What are the benefits of Compensated Non-Leakage (CNL) drippers?

 Irrigation of soilless media is characterised by short irrigation pulses (minutes).
-With CNL drippers, you increase Fertigation™ uniformity by eliminating the refilling time of the system and preventing system drainage.
-This means that all the drippers start and stop to drip at exactly the same time every irrigation cycle, guaranteeing equal quantities of water and fertilisers to all plants.
+With CNL drippers, you increase Nutrugation™ uniformity by eliminating the refilling time of the system and preventing system drainage.
+This means that all the drippers start and stop at exactly the same time every irrigation cycle, guaranteeing equal quantities of water and fertiliser to all plants.

-Medium and thick-walled dripperlines – perfect if you’re looking for durability, longevity and clog-resistance in challenging water conditions when irrigating on flat topographies.
-Ideal for sub-surface drip, orchards, vineyards, field crops and greenhouses in permanent irrigation systems.Read More
+Medium and heavy wall dripperlines – perfect if you’re looking for durability, longevity and clogging resistance in challenging water conditions when irrigating on flat topographies.
+Ideal for subsurface drip, orchards, vineyards, field crops and greenhouses in permanent irrigation systems.Read More